Tanya Garcia: Career

 Garcia's showbiz career started when she was introduced as one of the teen stars of Star Circle Batch 5 on ABS-CBN.
 She appeared in youth-oriented shows like Gimik (where she was first paired with Patrick Garcia) and played a supporting role in Esperanza as the sister of the titular heroine, portrayed by Judy Ann Santos.

 She took a break from her showbiz career for a while and concentrated on her studies.
 She took up mass communication at Dominican College in San Juan when she was signed by Viva Films and later on appeared in the Viva Television afternoon drama Anna Karenina as Grace opposite Dingdong Dantes.
 She also had a cameo role in the TV drama Ikaw Lang ang Mamahalin.

 Her rise to fame started when she played the role of Cecilia in the drama telebabad show Sana ay Ikaw na Nga with Dingdong Dantes, Bobby Andrews and Angelu de Leon.
 On the later part of the soap, she also played the role of Olga, the antagonist of Cecilia, which was played again by Maricar de Mesa.

 After her stint at that show, she was reunited with onscreen partner Dingdong Dantes at the light dramedy Twin Hearts as Althea, a heart operation survivor who fell in love with the ex-boyfriend of the heart donor.
 She was also paired with Dennis Trillo.

-She did a religious-theme show in QTV called Noel where she was paired with James Blanco and Paolo Contis.
+Garcia did a religious-theme show in QTV called Noel where she was paired with James Blanco and Paolo Contis.
 She was then later on paired with Ogie Alcasid in the family-oriented TV show Ay Robot! again with QTV.
 Tanya also appeared in Agos, the third season of Now and Forever, in which she played Sophia, a young liberated lawyer who eventually falls in love with her brother (played by Dennis Trillo).
 She also had a cameo role in the show Makita Ka Lang Muli as the young Celia Rodriguez.